Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog: Discussion

 If most FRBs are from repeaters, the results presented here are likely to be affected to a stronger degree than if a lower fraction of FRBs is from repeaters.
 As mentioned in Section~\ref{subsec:fiducial_distrs}, to minimize unquantifiable bias, we include only the first-detected burst from any observed FRB source.
 However, one should expect the repetition rate of FRBs to affect distributions of observed parameters.
 Naively, the presence of increasing numbers of repeating FRBs would cause the burst rate within an observed volume of the universe to be increasingly greater than expected.
 Likewise, \citet{gardenier+2021_repeat} noted that repeating FRBs should have a lower mean $\dm$ than apparent one-off FRBs, although \citet{catalog1} found that the distributions of repeating FRBs and apparent one-off FRBs are consistent with being drawn from the same underlying $\dm$ distribution. \citet{pleunis+2021_morphology} show that there are observable differences in the spectral parameters (e.g., $\alpha$) of repeaters and non-repeaters, and of course the differences could extend to physically different values of $\dm_\mathrm{host}$ contributions (e.g., $\mu_\mathrm{host}$ and $\sigma_\mathrm{host}$), evolution with SFH (e.g., $n$), and more.

 Although it is tempting to conduct a populations study considering only apparent non-repeaters from the Catalog~1 sample, it is likely that some apparent one-off bursts are actually from repeater sources, with both \citet{pleunis+2021_morphology} and \citet{chen+2022_repeatingfrbML} proposing candidate apparent one-off bursts that may actually be from repeater sources.
 In fact, FRB20190304A was identified as an apparent non-repeater source in Catalog~1, but since then another burst has been observed from this source (CHIME/FRB~Collaboration et al., private communication), establishing its nature as a repeater instead.
-There is also the fact that CHIME/FRB has only observed one burst from the first repeating source FRB~121102 \citep{josephy+2019_R1}, despite there many more additional observed bursts present in the literature \citep{rajwade+2020_frb121102_periodicity, li+2021_FASTfrb121102}.
+There is also the fact that CHIME/FRB has only observed one burst from the first repeating source FRB~121102 \citep{josephy+2019_R1}, despite there being many more additional observed bursts present in the literature \citep[e.g.,][]{rajwade+2020_frb121102_periodicity, li+2021_FASTfrb121102}.
+Furthermore, \citet{good+2022_chimefrbarecibo} demonstrate that the possibility of a low-repetition sub-population may further complicate the observational identification of repeater FRBs.
 The presence of such as-yet-unidentified repeat bursts could represent a not insignificant ``contamination'' of the nominal non-repeating sample of FRBs. \citet{chen+2022_repeatingfrbML} suggest a large potential ``contamination'' of repeaters, but \citet{pleunis+2021_morphology} warn that instrumental effects, such as chromatic sensitivities away from the detection beam centers, make it difficult to isolate the true repeaters.
 This is because such instrumental effects would result in observed bursts with biased low bandwidths that also cause mixing of bursts with spectra that are intrinsically broad and narrow.
 Further complicating this unquantifiable effect of as-yet unidentified repeaters in a sample of nominally one-off bursts is that the injections framework of CHIME/FRB currently only injects bursts from a single population distribution of FRB parameters.
 Nonetheless, as larger samples of well-defined repeaters are identified, we expect our ability to do comparative populations analyses between observed repeat bursts and one-off bursts will improve.